garaio/DevCamp-AzureServerless/Solutions/D04-AAD-enterprise-auth/Readme.md

 # Summary
 There is already an extensively documented solution [to setup user management and authentication based on Azure Activce Directory B2C](../D04-AAD-B2C-multi-tenancy/Readme.md).
-Experience showed that the setup of an enterprise solution with AAD is principally identical but has some small differences which easily becomes pitfalls.
+Experience showed that the setup of an enterprise solution with AAD is principally identical, but has some small differences which may be pitfalls.

 ## MSAL 2.0
-The implicit OAuth2 flow will be replaced in Microsoft Identity Solutions with the more robust Auth Code Flow.
+The implicit OAuth2 flow will be replaced in Microsoft Identity Solutions with the more robust [Authorization Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#authorization-code).
 At the moment this is available as an early Preview release only.
-So this documented setup completely bases on MSAL 1.0 an the Implicit Flow.
+So this documented setup completely bases on MSAL 1.0 and the [Implicit Grant Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#implicit-grant).

 # Setup
 ## App Registration API